kukuu/AGILITY/technopedia-2.md

 Because ReactJS helps to prevent updating of DOM, it means that the apps will be faster and deliver better UX.
 ReactJS was designed to help improve the total rendered pages from the website server.

   Virtual DOM - Any new view changes are first performed on the virtual DOM, which lives in memory and not on your screen.
-An efficient algorithm (DIFFING ALGORITHM) then determines the changes made to the virtual DOM to identify the changes that need to be made to the real DOM (Unlike say the Digest Cycle in AngularJS).
+An efficient algorithm (DIFFING ALGORITHM) then determines the changes made to the virtual DOM to identify the changes that need to be made to the real DOM.
 It then determines the most effective way to make these changes and then applies only those changes to the real DOM.
 This guarantees a minimum update time to the real DOM, providing higher performance and a cleaner user experience all around.

 3. It's used for handling view layer for web and mobile apps.